DreamGallery/Generate_Ass_File_For_IDOLY_PRIDE/README.md

 ## Generate .ass file with time-fix

 To use time-fix option you need to put the recorded video in `adv/video`, and the recommended resolution is `[1920x1080]` or you can change the `[Font Config]` in `config.ini` to fit your video(compare in PS is a good idea).<br />
-If your resolution ratio is not `16:9`, you may also have to modify the cutting area of frames near line `26~29` in `src/frame.py`.
+If your resolution ratio is not `16:9`, you may also have to modify the cutting area of frames in `src/frame.py`.

 ```
 python main.py